 You’re now ready to upload to the App Store (and, optionally, submit your app for review!).
 Modify the deliverfile as seen below:

 And add the following new lane to your Fastfile:

 Finally, execute the fastlane upload command:

 Fastlane will verify the upload information by loading an HTML preview in your browser.
-Once the lane runs, visit App Store Connect and you will see the build is uploaded and waiting for review.
+Once the lane runs, visit App Store Connect and you will see the build is uploaded and ready to submit for review.

 You can also combine all the lanes we created.
-This single command in your Fastfile will create the app, take screenshots, build, and upload the app to the App Store:
+This single command in your Fastfile will create the app, take screenshots, build, and upload the app to App Store Connect:

 Now run <code>fastlane release_app<code>, and fastlane will take care of everything.

 You can check your overall fastlane setup by running <code>fastlane<code> in your terminal.
 You'll see a list of available lanes so you can run them individually as needed.